MiuMiuMiue/Deep-Reinforcement-Learning-Chess-AI/README.md

 Other parameters, such as resume training from checkpoints, are also provided.
 Details are in the train.py.

+Directory `model_ckpts` and `renders` need to be created manually in order to save the checkpoints and demo videos in both directories `results/DoubleAgents` and `results/SingleAgent`.

 # Evaluating the Models
 `python playGames.py white-ckpt () black-ckpt ()`